czipperz/cz/README.md

 A common library for build data-oriented C++ applications.
 This mostly contains a variety of data structures, memory allocators, and utility classes.

+Cz is licensed under the MIT license as described in the file `LICENSE` in the root of the repository.

 List of features:

 * `Context` class allows injecting allocation and logging facilities to applicable functions.